quanvuminh/http-healthnessprobe/README.md

 ## About <a name = "about"></a>

 This project aims to convert Kubernetes container liveness/readiness probe command to HTTP request.
-Probe command can cause a lot zombies process when the host having high disk i/o usage.
+When the host having high disk i/o usage, probe command left a lot of zombie process that can cause process leak.
 We discoverd this issue while investigating https://github.com/containerd/containerd/issues/7496.

 ## Getting Started <a name = "getting_started"></a>